kylechi05/uigrades/README.md

 ## Development

 The frontend is built with ReactJS, the DB being used is [DexieJS](https://dexie.org/).
 By using Dexie, we avoid the need to use a backend server and instead use the browser's IndexedDB to store the data.
-Thus allowing us to host the application on GitHub Pages or any other static hosting service.
+Thus allowing us to host the application on GitHub Pages or any other static hosting service. *Note* As of 10/30/2023 Dexie is no longer being used.

 Necessary Libraries: